 Temple Street covers several blocks starting from Man Mong Lane to Nanking Street, divided by the Tin Hau Temple complex.
 Its status as a hive of activity began in the 1920s when merchants assembled at the foot of the temple to sell their goods to temple-goers.
 Of course, it is a completely different place now, and tourists may not even be aware that a temple even exists in the vicinity.

 Nowadays, the place is known for its dizzying collection of makeshift shops that sell cheap clothes, counterfeit bags and watches, electronics and souvenirs.
-I personally take home paintings and art prints from my travels, and there are a number of stalls at Temple Street where you can buy them from.
+I always take home paintings and art prints from my travels, and there are a number of stalls at Temple Street where you can buy them from, as well.

 Prices are set by sellers high, but that doesn’t mean it’s final.
 Haggle to your heart’s content, but bear in mind that these locals are trying to earn a living, too.